RuleBasedIntegration/RuleBasedIntegration.github.io/index.md

 - **A** - if the result is no more than twice the size of the optimal antiderivative *and* involves functions no higher-level than those in the optimal antiderivative.
 - **B** - if the result is more than twice the size of the optimal antiderivative.
-- **C** - if the result involves higher-level functions than those in the optimal antiderivative.
+- **C** - if the result unnecessarily involves higher-level functions or complex numbers.
 For example, the result involves special functions, but the optimal antiderivative only involves elementary ones.
-- **F** - if the result involves an integral, no result is produced within 2 minutes, or the system hangs or crashes.
+- **F** - if the result involves an integral, no result is produced within 120 seconds, or the system hangs or crashes.

-Nasser M. Abbasi has independently done extensive testing of the integration capabilities of several computer algebra systems.
-Detailed test results are available at his [Computer algebra independent integration tests](https://www.12000.org/my_notes/CAS_integration_tests/reports/rubi_4_15_2/) website.
-The following chart based on his test results summarizes the grades given Rubi, Mathematica and Maple on the integration test-suite:
+The following chart summarizes the grades recent versions of Rubi, Mathematica and Maple made on the integration test-suite:

 {:refdef: style="text-align: center;"}
 ![integrationTestResultsChart](integrationTestResultsChart.png)
 {:refdef}

+Click on the [Test Results](https://rulebasedintegration.org/testResults.html) menu option to see the detailed test results on which these bar charts are based.

+Also, Nasser M. Abbasi has done extensive testing of the integration capabilities on these and several other computer algebra systems.
+Detailed test results are available at his [Computer algebra independent integration tests](https://www.12000.org/my_notes/CAS_integration_tests/reports/rubi_4_15_2/) website.

 ## Articles referencing rule-based integration